krystyna26/Traveller/README.md

 ?
 Use SSL?
 Yes
 ?
 Enter name of existing schema schema.graphql

-All this will create 3 files in `prisma` folder
+All this will create 3 files in 'prisma' folder:

 datamodel.graphql - is a set of type definitions for gql similar to schema.graphql(this is a Node.js graphql API)